s-nobakht/awesome-conversational-information-retrieval/README.md

 This repository is designed to index and reflect the primary resources in the CIS and CIR fields.
 It is an ongoing project and will be updated regularly.
 Any contribution via sending pull requests is appreciated.

 ## Timeline
-This is the [CIR/CIS any events Timeline](TIMELINE.md)!
-The latest uncategorized events can be found here.
+This is the [CIR/CIS any entity Timeline](TIMELINE.md)!
+The latest uncategorized entities can be found here.
-In this section every new event is reflected chronologically.
+In this section every new entity is reflected chronologically.
 It is separated to another document to saving the structure of this document.

 ## Contributing
 The repository is under construction.
 Please feel free to send me [pull requests](https://github.com/s-nobakht/awesome-conversational-information-retrieval/pulls) to add links, any corrections or suggestions.
 You can also send me email: `sd[DOT]nobakht[ATT]gmail[DOT]com`.
-For the hottest events, check the [timeline](TIMELINE.md).
+For the hottest entities, check the [timeline](TIMELINE.md).
 There is also a [submission form](https://forms.gle/aizPoFWNbEDSUPLy9) for ease of contribution.

 ## Surveys